Sara Nelson (union leader): Organizing

 Shortly after her election as International Vice President, Nelson undertook the leadership of AFA's internal and external organizing efforts.
-Under her leadership AFA prevailed in an representation election versus the International Association of Machinists for the bargaining rights covering the combined flight attendant workforce of United Airlines, Continental Airlines and Continental Micronesia following the merger of those carriers.
+Under her leadership AFA prevailed in a representation election versus the International Association of Machinists for the bargaining rights covering the combined flight attendant workforce of United Airlines, Continental Airlines and Continental Micronesia following the merger of those carriers.
 Covering nearly 25,000 workers, that campaign culminated in one of the largest private sector union elections in decades.
 She later led the union's successful organizing drive to represent the combined unit of flight attendants from Mesaba Airlines, Colgan Air and Pinnacle Airlines, following the merger that created Endeavor Airlines.

 Nelson also led AFA's No Knives Ever Again Campaign in 2013.
 The Transportation Security Administration (TSA) reversed its decision to allow knives on passenger flights, after first announcing it would lift the knife ban.
 Their rationale was that national security would be advanced if TSA officers spent less time looking for knives and more time watching for explosives.
 AFA, with VP Sara Nelson leading the campaign, persuaded TSA executives that knives have no place on the aircraft.
 Featured on the Today Show, Nelson was able to effectively challenge the TSA lifting the ban on allowing knives on passenger airplanes.
 Morning Joe featured an interview with Nelson, citing "Growing Outrage" about the lifting of the ban.
 Featured on BBC, Nelson took the campaign international to add growing pressure.
 Forbes later interviewed Nelson, after the ban was reinstated.
 According to Nelson, the campaign succeeded because it worked as a coalition with congressional leaders, was backed by a legal team, arranged demonstrations at airports, and exerted "pressure from all sides."